-Dominant Species is a game that abstractly recreates a tiny portion of ancient history: the ponderous encroachment of an ice age and what that entails for the living creatures trying to adapt to the slowly-changing earth.
+Dominant Species is a game for 2 to 6 players that abstractly recreates a tiny portion of ancient history: the ponderous encroachment of an Ice Age and what that entails for the living creatures trying to adapt to the slowly-changing Earth.

-Each player will assume the role of one of six major animal classes-mammal, reptile, bird, amphibian, arachnid, or insect.
-Each begins the game more or less in a state of natural balance in relation to one another.
-But that won't last: It is indeed "survival of the fittest".
+Each player will assume the role of one of six major Animal groups-Mammal, Reptile, Bird, Amphibian, Arachnid or Insect.
+Each begins the game in a state of natural balance with regards to one another.
+But that won't last: It is indeed "survival of the fittest."

-Through wily action pawn placement, players will strive to become dominant on as many different terrain tiles as possible in order to claim powerful card effects.
-Players will also want to propagate their individual species in order to earn victory points for their particular animal.
-Players will be aided in these endeavors via speciation, migration, and adaptation actions, among others.
+Through wily Action Pawn placement, players will strive to become Dominant on as many different Terrain tiles as possible in order to draw beneficial Dominance Cards.
+Players will also want to propagate their individual Species in order to earn Victory Points for his particular Animal.
+Players will be aided in these endeavors via Growth, Migration and Domination actions, among others.

-All of this eventually leads to the end game - the final ascent of the ice age- where the player having accumulated the most victory points will have his animal crowned the Dominant Species.
+All of this eventually leads to the end game - the final ascent of the Ice Age - where the player with the most Victory Points will have his Animal crowned the Dominant Species.

-The large hexagonal tiles are used throughout the game to create an ever-expanding interpretation of earth as it might have appeared a thousand centuries ago.
-The smaller tundra tiles will be placed atop the larger tiles - converting them into tundra in the process - as the ice age encroaches.
+Throughout a game of Dominant Species large hexagonal tiles are placed on the board to create an ever-expanding interpretation of Earth as it might have appeared a thousand centuries ago.
+These tiles represent the various terrain such as desert, mountain, forest and sea.
+The smaller Tundra tiles will be placed atop these larger tiles - converting them into Tundra in the process - as the Ice Age encroaches.

-Generally, players will be trying to enhance their own animal's survivability while simultaneously trying to hinder that of their opponents'-hopefully collecting valuable victory points (or "VP"s) along the way.
-The various cards will aid in these efforts, giving players useful one-time abilities or an opportunity for recurring VP gains.
+Generally, players will be trying to enhance their own Animals' survivability while simultaneously trying to hinder that of their opponents'-hopefully collecting valuable victory points along the way.
+The various cards will aid in these efforts, giving players useful one-time abilities or an opportunity for recurring victory point gains.

-Throughout the game, species cubes will be added to, moved about in, and removed from the tiles in play (the "earth").
-Element disks will be added to and removed from both animals and earth.
+Throughout the game Species - represented by colored wooden cubes - will be added to, moved about in, and removed from the terrain tiles in play (the "Earth").
+Element markers will be added to and removed from both Animals ("need") and Earth ("supply").

-When the game ends, players will conduct a final scoring of each tile-after which the player controlling the animal with the highest VP total wins.
+When the "Ice Age" card triggers the end of the game, players will conduct a final scoring of each tile-after which the player controlling the Animal with the highest VP total wins the game.